andreasancheztx/Responsive-Portfolio/README.md

 Updated site

-Andrea Sanchez profile to include
+Andrea Sanchez's profile to include
-* Links tGitHub profile & LinkedIn page as well as your email address and phone number
+* Links to GitHub profile & LinkedIn page as well as your email address and phone number

 * A link to a PDF of my resume